 Psychology of Character RFP Winners

 We are excited to announce the winners of our Psychology of Character funding competition.
 These twelve outstanding research projects were selected from 128 initial proposals.
-We look forward to the cutting edge research that will be carried out over the next two years, as this research will shed important new light on moral character.
 Congratulations to the following scholars who were awarded grants through this competition:

 “Loving Mum and Tough Career Girl: How do Role Settings Affect Our Personality and Character Traits?
 A Multi-Rater Experience Sampling Study”